 Problem solving experience in neural plasticity, commensurate with student interest, ability.

-Problem solving experience in sports medicine, commensurate with student interest; ability.
+Problem solving experience in movement science, commensurate with student interest; ability.

 Problem solving experience in cardiovascular physiology, commensurate with student interest, ability.